JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

   A_gpu = CuSparseMatrixCSR(A_cpu)  # A_gpu = CuSparseMatrixCSC(A_cpu)
   b_gpu = CuVector(b_cpu)

-  # Incomplete decomposition LLᴴ ≈ A for CuSparseMatrixCSC or CuSparseMatrixCSR matrices
+  # IC(0) decomposition LLᴴ ≈ A for CuSparseMatrixCSC or CuSparseMatrixCSR matrices
   P = ic02(A_gpu, 'O')

   # Additional vector required for solving triangular systems